Dioxins and PCBs

 Dioxins and some PCBs referred to as dioxin-like PCBs (due to their similar toxicological properties) are often considered together within the context of public health.
 Other PCBs referred to as ‘non dioxin-like PCBs’ have a different mechanism of toxicity but can also cause adverse effects on health.

-- Assess human and animal exposure using occurrence data, in particular, from monitoring activities in EU Member States
+- Assess human and animal exposure using occurrence data, in particular, from monitoring by EU Member States

-- Consider the exposure for specific population groups, e.g. vulnerable groups such as infants and children and/or people following specific diets
+- Consider the exposure for specific population groups, e.g. infants and children and/or people following specific diets

-In 2001, the European Union adopted a strategy on dioxins and PCBs aimed at reducing contamination levels of these substances in the environment, in feed and in foodstuffs in order to ensure a high level of public health protection.
+n 2001, the European Union adopted a strategy on dioxins and PCBs aimed at reducing contamination levels of these substances in the environment, in feed and in foodstuffs to ensure a high level of public health protection.
+The European Commission website summarises the key milestones and provides details on the policy developments and regulatory measures taken since then.

 - Food Contaminants - Dioxins and PCBs – European Commission

 In 2001, the European Commission set for the first time maximum levels for dioxins, which were extended to dioxin-like PCBs in 2006.
 Regulation EU 1259/2011 and Regulation EU 277/2012 recently updated them and set maximum levels for non dioxin-like PCBs in food and feed respectively.
-These regulations took account of recent data on the presence of dioxins and PCBs in food and feed published in two EFSA scientific monitoring reports in 2010, as well as an EFSA scientific opinion on the presence of non dioxin-like PCBs in feed and food.
+These regulations took account of more recent data on dioxins and PCBs in food and feed published in two EFSA scientific monitoring reports, and an EFSA scientific opinion on non dioxin-like PCBs.

 - Regulation EU 1259/2011 setting maximum levels of dioxins and PCBs in food – EUR-Lex

 Member States are responsible for the monitoring of the levels of dioxins and PCBs in food.
-In 2010, EFSA received the mandate from the European Commission to collect and analyse, on a continuous basis, all available data on dioxins and PCBs in food and feed.
-The mandate includes the publication of a report every two years analysing these data.
+Previously, EFSA has been asked by the European Commission to collect, analyse and publish these data.